run-x/opta-examples/opta-mern-stack/README.md

 opta deploy --local --image=mernfrontend:latest -c opta-examples/opta-mern-stack/client/opta-frontend-server.yaml
 ```

 After about ~15 minutes you should see Opta should report that your changes have been deployed.
-Take a moment to think of what you just built and deployed - a production-grade Kubernetes cluster and MongoDB Atlas database in the cloud and a containerized MERN stack scalable application!

 ## Test

 If you are running in either of the clouds, lets get the load-balancer endpoint: